 student_grades["David"] = 90 # O(1) Insertion

-Why they rock:
+Why they are useful:

 Essential Algorithms: Problem-Solving Techniques